gmazzo/gradle-android-test-aggregation-plugin/README.md

-This is an example project that illustrates how can the [JaCoCo Report Aggregation Plugin](https://docs.gradle.org/current/userguide/jacoco_report_aggregation_plugin.html) and [Test Report Aggregation Plugin](https://docs.gradle.org/current/userguide/test_report_aggregation_plugin.html) can be used to aggregate a complex Android project with JVM modules in a single `:jacocoTestReport` and `:testAggregateTestReport` tasks.
+This is an example project that illustrates how can the [JaCoCo Report Aggregation Plugin](https://docs.gradle.org/current/userguide/jacoco_report_aggregation_plugin.html) and [Test Report Aggregation Plugin](https://docs.gradle.org/current/userguide/test_report_aggregation_plugin.html) can be used to aggregate a complex Android project with JVM modules in a single `:jacocoAggregatedReport` and `:testAggregatedReport` tasks.

 ## Project structure
 - A `plugin` included build that provides the `coverage` root plugin